What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 A woman is standing on the steps of a long haul flight.

 I also like to wear long-sleeved ones like these.
-They are light enough, so you do not get too hot and warm for the air-con during those long-haul flights.
+They are light enough that you do not get too hot or too warm for the air-con during those long-haul flights.

-Another tip: for the perfect outfit for traveling by plane, wear a tank top underneath for extra warmth, and take off your loose-fitting shirt if you’re landing at a hot summer location.
+Another tip: for the perfect outfit for plane travel, wear a tank top underneath for extra warmth, and take off your loose-fitting shirt if you’re landing in a hot summer location.

 Ruffles and Crinkly Material Tops